agcty/remix-three-test/README.md

 In this comment, https://github.com/remix-run/remix/issues/2987#issuecomment-1109989928 it is mentioned that the issue could be because of esbuild.
 However, given both outputs are the same, this seems unlikely?

+**Update**:
+After further investigation, it seems like the issue can be pinpointed to just the @react-three/drei package?
+Not 100% sure but seems like it.
+Hard to tell because caching sometimes makes it hard to reproduce for some reason.
+But if you comment out the <Box> component in index.tsx, the dev build should work.

 This issue renders Remix basically unusable in dev mode.